Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 They are instrumental in measuring and meeting service-level agreements (SLAs) to ensure expected performance and reliability.

-GoFr publishes metrics to port: 2121 on /metrics endpoint in prometheus format.
+GoFr publishes metrics to port: 2121 on /metrics endpoint in Prometheus format.

 NameTypeDescription